 Radiation & Ballistic Protection

-The lunar hi-rise facility will be located within an existing lava tube and will have 30-50 meters of lunar regolith above it for both radiation and ballistic protection so the structure itself does not need additional shielding.
+These lunar hi-rise facility will be located either on the surface or within an existing lava tubes.
+The lava tube tower design may have 30-50 meters of lunar regolith above it for both radiation and ballistic protection so the structure itself does not need additional shielding.
 The temperature within the lava tubes is a constant -20C so no wild temperature fluxuations like the surface.

 Easy Lunar Access

 The facility has quick and easy access to both the lunar surface for mining or scientific exploration and to the interior of the lava tube which can be tens of kilometers in length.
 The surface rover port provides airlocks to the lunar surface for those on foot or access to the rovers using the hatches.

 USS intends to conduct an intensive 6 years of research and development for the first datacenter outpost on the Moon, the robotics and crewed expeditions that will construct the facility, and the contracting and partnerships necessary to deliver USS assets to the surface and for operations.

 Our first lunar settlement on the Moon is envisioned to begin occupancy in ~2031, beginning with robotic prospecting missions and then later with follow-on crewed expeditions using commercial carriers and partners without relying on NASA Lunar Gateway infrastructure and the Artemis program.
 We are in the process of developing a very unique construction process and proprietary robotic equipment to build our large facilities that are partially in-situ-derived structures within lava tubes, first on the Moon, then subsequently on Mars as part of the first expeditions there proposed by SpaceX.